How can you help reduce healthcare disparities?

 Who can help reduce healthcare disparities?
 Are you a student at a medical school?
 Are you involved in a career day at your kid’s Middle or High School?
 Is your student considering a career in medicine?
 Do you know a minority in healthcare that you can encourage to do a presentation?

 Increasing the number of minority physicians and medical students into the community is a way to introduce children to professional role models and aims to show kids of all ages, especially those from underrepresented racial and ethnic groups, that medicine is an attainable career option for everyone.
 This is the main goal of the American Medical Association’s Doctors Back to School Program to reduce healthcare disparities.
-Healthcare translations and Plain Language Writing in English are one of our main areas of expertise.
+Healthcare translations for patient populations and Plain Language Writing in English are one of our main areas of expertise.

 Racial and Ethnic Disparities in healthcare